How Probate Home Sales Work in Clark County

 Paying debts and taxes.

-The executor must pay all of the deceased person's debts and taxes.
-This includes debts such as credit card bills and mortgages, as well as taxes such as income tax and estate tax.
+The executor must pay all of the deceased person's debts and taxes, such as credit‑card bills, mortgages, income taxes and estate taxes.

 Distributing assets to beneficiaries